fraunhofer-isi/micat/doc/source/user_interface/user_interface_description.md

 Measure-specific parameters
 -

-The measure-specific template allows to alter
+The measure-specific template allows to alter default values for a certain row in the front end vizard.
+Thus, the tool overrides the default values, in case the users changes a value in the template and uploads it.
+By default, the template is populated with the default values the tool would normally use in the entered case.